Skip to main content

 As a homeowner, it's important to maintain your smoke detectors so they work whenever there's an emergency.
 Often, a detector will let you know when it needs maintenance.
 Understanding your detector's signals can help ensure the device is working properly.

-You need to know what to do when you see your smoke detector flashing red.
-In this guide, we explain what the red LED light on your smoke detector could mean and go over some other signals your detector could be sending you.
+You need to know what to do when your smoke detector flashes red.
+In this guide, we explain what the red LED light on your wired or wireless smoke detector could mean and go over some other signals your detector could be sending you.

 Smoke detector on ceiling.